amann45/NeuralMachineTranslation-NMT/README.md

 ---
 ## 📁 Repository Structure

-A recommended GitHub repository structure is:
+A GitHub repository structure is:

 ```text
 COMPARATIVE_ANALYSIS_OF_NMTarchitectures/